getappbox/AppBox-iOSAppsWirelessInstallation/README.md

 3. Maximum Upload Size => Equal to your Dropbox account storage
 4. Uploaded App Expiration => Until you delete from your Dropbox
 5. Installations Per App => Unlimited
-6. Auto App Signing	Yes*
+6. *Auto App Signing
-7. Auto Upload after Archive*
+7. *Auto Upload after Archive
-8. Dashboard*
+8. *Dashboard

 * Will be available in future version